jordanknapp00/Smash-Character-Picker/README.md

 ### The "Cannot Get" Buffer

 In order to ensure novel matchups, the program employs what I call the "Cannot Get" buffer.
 Essentially, this is a buffer which contains all the fighters that have been played in the last X number of battles, with X being the size of the "Cannot Get" buffer.
 The buffer ensures that *nobody* will be able to get a fighter that has already been played within the last X number of battles.
-In previous versions of the program, each player had their own "Cannot Get" buffer, where only they couldn't get the same fighter within a span of X battles.
-Now the "Cannot Get" buffer is universal for all players.
+There is also an individual list for each player consisting of all the fighters they've gotten during the session.
+A player will *never* be able to get the same fighter twice during the same session, unless the "Skip" button was used.

 For example, let's say that we're using a buffer size of 5, and in the first battle, player 1 gets Mario and player 2 gets Luigi. *Neither* player will be able to get Mario or Luigi until battle number 6.
+However, player 1 will not be able to get Mario *for the rest of the session*, and player 2 will not be able to get Luigi again *for the rest of the session*.

 There is also the option as to whether or not SS or S tier characters are allowed in the "Cannot Get" buffer.
 If your SS or S tiers are particularly small, you may not want to include them in the "Cannot Get" buffer.
 Or perhaps you find the best characters in the game to be the most fun, so you don't want to limit the number of times you can play them.